 Other factors that affect the sound quality which our experts have mentioned before include which direction your speaker systems fire in, how many dedicated drivers there are, and technologies.

 Take Klipsch for example.
-They have the coveted Tractrix Horn Technology, which enhances the accuracy of your bass, middle-range drivers and higher volume tones.
-If your system is THX certified like the Logitech Z623 system, then you can bet on the excellent sound speaker systems can offer with just 2.1 channels.
+They have the coveted Tractrix Horn Technology, which enhances the accuracy of your bass, middle-range drivers, and higher volume tones.
+If your system is THX certified like the Logitech Z623 or Z625 system, then you can bet on the excellent sound speaker systems even with just 2.1 channels.

 The placement of the 2.1 sound speakers will also affect the sound quality.
-If you have wireless speakers, the flexibility of placement will give you more options to find the listening sweet spot.
+If you have wireless speakers, the flexibility of placement will give you more options to find the sweet spot for listening.
 Even if your computer speakers are not wireless, you should play around with the positioning to figure out the best setup.

 Since the woofer is responsible for the lows, our experts suggest placing your 5-inch, 6.5- inch or 8-inch subwoofer under the table, next to you, under your seat or behind you.
 The lower the position and the closer it is to you, the better.